kaleidos-ventures/taiga-blog/content/2015-11-17_agile_awards.md

 Title: You made us win the best agile tool 2015 award
 Date: 2015-11-17 10:00
 Category: Announcements
-Author: Taiga Team
+Author: Pablo Ruiz-Múzquiz
-Email: support@taiga.io
+Email: pablo.ruiz@kaleidos.net
 Summary: ![Taiga&Kaleidos Team with superpowers]({filename}/images/2015-11-17_agile_awards/01.jpg) I am writing this post at 39.000 feet on my way back from London to Madrid.
 Yesterday was a great day for Taiga but most importantly, we had so much fun!
 So there is this thing called [Agile Awards in the UK](https://www.theagileportal.com/awards/nominations){target="_blank"}.
 It has been going on for 7-8 years now and the different categories acknowledge various aspects of the Agile movement.
 Projects, people, initiatives... and for the first time this year, they added the Best Agile Tool award.

 I am writing this post at 39.000 feet on my way back from London to Madrid.
 Yesterday was a great day for Taiga but most importantly, we had so much fun!
 So there is this thing called Agile Awards in the UK.
 It has been going on for 7-8 years now and the different categories acknowledge various aspects of the Agile movement.
 Projects, people, initiatives... and for the first time this year, they added the Best Agile Tool award.